Last updated: [27/04/2020 17:00]

-As you are aware Openreach have announced that no work will be carried out by engineers at customer premises, unless they’re part of the Critical National Infrastructure (CNI) of the U.K. This decision will impact the services we can provide, and certain products may not be available.
-This is an industry wide issue, not just affecting BT.
+Openreach has announced that their engineers will not carry out any work at customer premises, unless they’re part of the Critical National Infrastructure (CNI) of the UK.
+This decision will impact the services we can provide, and certain products may not be available.
+This is an industry-wide issue, not just affecting BT.

 We understand this could cause problems for you, but we do have plenty of products that won’t require an Openreach engineer.
 Your Account Manager can help guide you through what may be the best option to support you over the next few weeks and until this situation changes.

 For the latest updates on operational changes please keep reviewing the My briefings section on the BT Wholesale portal.
 We’ll keep you up to date with our plans as things develop.

 We're pleased to confirm both BT Wholesale and Openreach have agents back online with sufficient numbers to manage current demand.
 Should there be any change in this position, we'll let you know.

 We have rigorous processes and procedures in place to protect the resilience and stability of our key networks, ensuring that we can meet all of our customers' requirements, capacity and critical changes in a controlled environment

 We’re monitoring the capacity of our phone and internet services to handle an increase in home working and keep our networks running as normal.
 Our network is designed to handle a 17Tb/s evening peak in consumer traffic with daytime business use around only a quarter of that – which is why we’re confident we’re able to support mass-scale home working.